News in 0.6.0-alpha

 (defn mouse-pos [] (r/with-let [pointer (r/atom nil) handler #(swap! pointer assoc :x (.-pageX %) :y (.-pageY %)) _ (.addEventListener js/document "mousemove" handler)] @pointer (finally (.removeEventListener js/document "mousemove" handler)))) (defn tracked-pos [] [:div "Pointer moved to: " (str @(r/track mouse-pos))])

-clause will run
+The finally clause will run

-is no longer tracked anywhere, i.e
+when mouse-pos is no longer tracked anywhere, i.e

-in this case when tracked-pos
+in this case when tracked-posis unmounted.

-can also generally be used instead of
+with-let can also generally be used instead of

 returning functions from components that keep local state, and